dsludwig/testci/README.md

-Test out the new binstar Build
+Test out the new Anaconda Build
 ================================

 **Warning:** There are only binstar-build conda packages for osx-64 and linux-64